 Pussy willows (Salix discolor) are also wetland plants in nature, making them excellent plant choices for wet areas on your landscape.
-Pussy willows are deciduous shrubs that can reach a height of 20 feet, but they can be pruned back to keep them shrub-sized.
-Like winterberry holly, pussy willows are dioecious.
-Salix discolor is indigenous to 27 states across the northern half of the U.S. from Maine to Montana and as far south as North Carolina.
+Pussy willows are deciduous shrubs that can reach a height of 20 feet (with a narrower spread), but they can be pruned back to keep them shrub-sized.
+They can take full sun to partial shade, but you will get more of their signature furry catkins if you grow pussy willows in full sun.

 06 of 16

-Sweet pepper bushes (Clethra alnifolia) are wetland plants that produce fragrant white blooms in July and August.
+Sweet pepper bushes (Clethra alnifolia) are wetland plants in the wild that produce fragrant white blooms in July and August.
 The flowers appear on 8-inch, upright spikes.

 07 of 16

 Must-haves on this list are the dogwood shrubs, renowned for their vibrantly-colored bark.
 Red osier dogwood (Cornus sericea) is native to 31 states in the northern U.S. (including Alaska).
 It is valued for the red color of its bark, as its common plant name suggests.
 So is the similar Tatarian (or "red-twig") dogwood (Cornus alba), although it is not a North-American native.
 Or enjoy golden bark color with yellow twig dogwood (Cornus servicea 'Flamiramea'), another North-American native.

 All can become 8 feet high (with a similar spread) but are more likely to be shorter, want full sun for best bark color, and prefer an acidic soil.

 08 of 16